 Strategic Operational Excellence Model

-Operational Excellence strategic model is based on four building blocks: Strategy Deployment, Performance Management, Process Excellence, and High-Performance Work Teams.
+The operational Excellence strategic model is based on four building blocks: Strategy Deployment, Performance Management, Process Excellence, and High-Performance Work Teams.

 A strategy is an expression of what a company intends to do to induce from a current state to a future state.